niranRameshPeiris/Kubernetes-guidelines/README.md

 ```
 kubectl rollout history deployment testrollout
 ```
-4. Compare the output of therollout history for the two revisions
+4. Compare the output of the rollout history for the two revisions
 ```
 kubectl rollout history deployment testrollout --revision=1
 ```